 Outdoor Programs offers outdoor adventure-based trips for current USU students.
 These trips are a great way to explore the outdoors in Logan, the state Utah and the Rocky Mountain west while learning skills and making new friends.
 OP trips are led by trained student leaders and operate on a cost-shared, non-profit basis in order to make them as affordable as possible to students.
 Most OP trips are geared toward beginners but those with experience can also have a great time.
 Trips can range in duration from a few hours up Logan Canyon to several days in Southern Utah.
 Whether you're new to the outdoors or a seasoned veteran, the OP has a trip just for you!

-See our events calendar for a complete schedule of OP trips.
+See our events calendar for a complete schedule of OP trips and events.

 All OP trip participants must be currently enrolled students (with the exception of summer semester) or a guest of a currently enrolled student on the same trip, must be 18 years of age, and have their own health insurance.